denis-beurive/python-notes/pipenv.md

     bin  include  lib

 As you can see, the directory contains all the "elements" that defines a Python environment.

+# Activate a virtual environment

+## From the shell

+To activate a virtual environment (bound to a project), go to the root directory of the project and run the command below:

+    pipenv shell

+Within this shell, all Python related commands will refer to the version of Python specified by the command `pipenv --python`.

+## From a Python script

+Typically the method is used within a WSGI application.

+First, find the file named "`activate_this.py`" (that contains the code that activates the virtual environment).

+From the project directory:

+    find $(pipenv --venv) -name "activate_this.py"

+Or:

+    ls "$(pipenv --venv)/bin/activate_this.py"

+For example:

+    $ find $(pipenv --venv) -name "activate_this.py"
+    /home/thermo/.local/share/virtualenvs/thermo_test-IVHwWUHZ/bin/activate_this.py

+    $ ls "$(pipenv --venv)/bin/activate_this.py"
+    /home/thermo/.local/share/virtualenvs/thermo_test-IVHwWUHZ/bin/activate_this.py

+Then, within the python script:

+    activator = '/home/thermo/.local/share/virtualenvs/thermo_test-IVHwWUHZ/bin/activate_this.py'
+    with open(activator) as f:
+        exec(f.read(), {'__file__': activator})

+> This code works for Python 3 only.

 # Get the path to the project associated with the current virtual environment